 You’ll see that the ads on TripAdvisor are vacation related, resorts, hotels, motels, hostels, etc. Like most Algorithm-based sites, he more you use it, the more it will learn about your interests and the more it will cater to them.

 Fact #3 – You Can Use TripAdvisor to Read Traveler Reviews

 Use it to gain insight.
-TripAdvisor has reviews written by millions of everyday travelers just like you.
+TripAdvisor has reviews written by millions of everyday travellers just like you.
 You can learn from their experience, pick up local tips and hints, become aware of things you may not have considered and overall just get a far broader and deeper understanding of the vacation options you’re considering.

 When you pair that with the ability to be able to sort on different travel options, TripAdvisor should help you to find properties and options that are the best fit given your personal preferences.

-You would hope that when travelers from all over the world have reviewed accommodations and locations based on their own, real experiences, that this would provide you with fodder for making your own travel plans.
+You would hope that when travellers from all over the world have reviewed accommodations and locations based on their own, real experiences, that this would provide you with fodder for making your own travel plans.

 Fact #4 – You Can Book Your Travel with TripAdvisor

 As explained, TripAdvisor isn’t a booking website.
 TripAdvisor has established partnerships with existing booking websites.
 This relationship gives you access to the final piece of the travel-booking puzzle. – The prices charged.

 You can view prices and instantly compare for the best deal with TripAdvisor partners, as well as the other available deals outside their partner network.